Sample Complexity Analysis of Multi-Target Detection via Markovian and Hard-Core Multi-Reference Alignment: Introduction

 \subsection{Work structure}

 The paper is organized as follows.
 Section~\ref{sec:pre} introduces the method of moments together with the feature-map framework and estimator definitions that we use throughout.
 Section~\ref{sec:mainResults1D} develops the one-dimensional MTD model: we formalize the measurement model, split it into patches, and show that the induced sequence of patches forms a Markovian MRA model (Theorem~\ref{thm:MTD-1D}).
 Section~\ref{sec:convergenceToMRA1D} proves that the Markovian MRA model converges to the classical i.i.d.\ MRA model under exponential mixing time and derives the resulting sample-complexity guarantees; we also state the implications of this result for the method of moments (Corollary~\ref{cor:MoM-MTD}).
 Section~\ref{sec:2DhomogeneousMTD} turns to two dimensions, introducing the hard-core placement model, admissibility on the grid graph, and the exponential mixing property for the induced random field.
 Section~\ref{sec:mainResults2D} establishes the corresponding 2D results: an induced (non-i.i.d.)
 MRA representation with exponential mixing (Theorem~\ref{thm:2d-main-result}) and convergence to the i.i.d.\ MRA setting with matching sample complexity up to logarithmic factors (Theorem~\ref{thm:2d-general-result}).
+Section~\ref{sec:empirical_simulation} presents empirical simulations that (i) demonstrate recovery in the induced i.i.d.\ MRA model from second- and third-order moments and (ii) illustrate the convergence of Markovian patch moments to their i.i.d.\ counterparts, supporting the theoretical scaling laws.
 Finally, Section~\ref{sec:outlook} discusses implications, open questions, and extensions, including algebraic-structure variants and connections to cryo-EM and cryo-ET.
 All proofs are deferred to the appendices.